March 25, 2020

 Why MSPs Deserve a Huge "Thank You" Right Now

-The global health crisis is creating new challenge for businesses across the world.
+The global health crisis is creating new challenges for businesses across the world.

 Global markets are already seeing the impacts of this with the possibility of a recession similar to 2008 becoming more likely.
 Of course, small businesses like restaurants and retail are already taking a hit.

 When all this is said and done, I envision we will take a step back and all pat MSPs on the back.
 The value of the services MSPs are providing today is heavily under-appreciated.
 At any other point in history, we wouldn’t have been prepared (from a tech perspective much less a service delivery perspective) to help small and medium businesses be able to stay open and work from home.
 I can't fathom how many businesses out there would be out of business without their MSPs right now.
 Thank goodness for MSPs!